University of Central Florida

-The University of Central Florida (UCF) is a public research university with its main campus in unincorporated Orange County, Florida, United States.
+The University of Central Florida (UCF) is a public research university with its main campus in unincorporated Orange County, Florida, near Orlando, Florida, United States.
 It is part of the State University System of Florida.
-With 69,818 students as of the fall 2024 semester, UCF has the second largest on-campus student body of any public university in the United States.
-UCF is classified among "R1: Doctoral Universities – Very high research spending and doctorate production" and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+With 70,674 students as of the fall 2025 semester, it has the second-largest on-campus student body of any public university in the United States.
+UCF is classified among "R1: Doctoral Universities – Very high research spending and doctorate production."

-UCF was founded in 1963 and opened its first classes in 1968 as Florida Technological University, with the mission to provide personnel educated in science, technology, engineering and math to support the growing U.S. space program at the Kennedy Space Center and Cape Canaveral Space Force Station (known at the time as Cape Kennedy Air Force Station) on Florida's Space Coast.
-As its academic scope expanded beyond engineering and technology, Florida Tech was renamed the University of Central Florida in 1978.
-UCF continues to have space root connections, as it developed and oversees the Florida Space Institute, Robinson Observatory, manages the National Astronomy and Ionosphere Center, and is the leader of the NASA Florida Space Grant Consortium.
-Initial enrollment in 1968 was 1,948 students; enrollment in 2024 exceeds 68,000 students from 142 countries and all 50 states.
+UCF was founded in 1963 and opened in 1968 as Florida Technological University.
+The new state university was intended in part to train scientists and engineers for the growing aerospace and defense workforce around Kennedy Space Center and what is now Cape Canaveral Space Force Station.
+As the curriculum widened beyond engineering and the physical sciences, the school was renamed the University of Central Florida in 1978.
+It remains active in space-related research through units such as the Florida Space Institute and the NASA Florida Space Grant Consortium.

-Most students attend classes on the university's main campus, 13 mi east of downtown Orlando and 35 mi west of Cape Canaveral.
-UCF offers more than 230 degrees through 13 colleges including the Health Sciences Campus at Lake Nona Medical City, the Rosen College of Hospitality Management in south Orlando and the city campus in downtown Orlando.
-Since its founding, UCF has awarded more than 437,000 degrees, including over 60,000 graduate and professional degrees.
+Most students attend the main campus, 13 mi east of downtown Orlando.
+The university offers more than 230 degree programs through 13 colleges, including the Health Sciences Campus at Lake Nona Medical City, the Rosen College of Hospitality Management, and a campus in downtown Orlando.
+Since opening it has awarded more than 450,000 degrees.

-Its official colors are black and gold, and the university academic seal features Pegasus, which "symbolizes the university's vision of limitless possibilities".
-The university's intercollegiate sports teams, known as the UCF Knights and represented by mascot Knightro, compete in NCAA Division I and in the Big 12 Conference, except for Men's Soccer, which competes in the Sun Belt Conference.
+The university's colors are black and gold.
+Its athletic teams, the UCF Knights, compete in NCAA Division I as members of the Big 12 Conference.